Tamburasca/WDR3_concert_downloader/README.md

 For the time being we utilize metadata of the mp3-files that comprise title, album and genre.
 We got two solutions, comprising both an asynchronous and a synchronous version of the streaming server.

+The internetradio is invoked by addressing the following endpoint

+    http://<your host ip>:5010/api/webradio

+Owing to the nature of the web server another mp3 file is streamed after each call of above endpoint.